KSP-KOS/KOS/doc/source/index.rst

 kOS was originally begun as a mod by a single author, Kevin Laity aka Nivekk.
-Although the project has undergone massive changes since then and now has a very different underlying archetecture and is under active development by a `different set of people <https://github.com/orgs/KSP-KOS/people>`_, none of that would have been possible without his original vision and work.
+Although the project has undergone massive changes since then and now has a very different underlying architecture and is under active development by a `different set of people <https://github.com/orgs/KSP-KOS/people>`_, none of that would have been possible without his original vision and work.